flexera-public/policy_templates/cost/turbonomics/buy_reserved_instances_recommendations/azure/README.md

 ## What it does

-The Turbonomics Buy Reserved Instances Recommendations Azure policy utilizes Turbonomics [Credentials]https://turbonomic.com/api/v3/markets/{market_uuid}/actions endpoint to provide Azure purchasable RI recommendations for Reserved Instance coverage.
-From these recommendations we provide monthly savings estimates based on Turbonomics per hour costs
+The Turbonomics Buy Reserved Instances Recommendations AWS policy utilizes Turbonomic Actions API endpoint to provide AWS RI purchase recommendations.

 ## Functional Details